 A mammogram is considered fairly safe during pregnancy, but it may not be as helpful because of the increased density of the breasts.
 A three-dimensional mammogram may be a better option.

 If a suspicious lump is found, your doctor should do a biopsy.
-She'll remove a small sample of the suspicious tissue with a needle or by making a small cut.
+They'll remove a small sample of the suspicious tissue with a needle or by making a small cut.
 The sample tissue gets checked under a microscope and with other methods to look for any cancer cells.

 Your doctor might also give you an ultrasound to assess the extent of any disease and to guide the biopsy.